tweag/python-monorepo-example/2017-05-24-typing-nix.md

 # Long is the road

-Of course, this is still at the very early stage: the theory is still a work in progress (thanks to the help of [Giuseppe Castagna](https://www.irif.fr/~gc/)) and the implementation has just started.
+Of course, this is still at a very early stage: the theory is still a work in progress (thanks to the help of [Giuseppe Castagna](https://www.irif.fr/~gc/)) and the implementation has just started.